What are the Age Well Community Programs?

 - Classes are highly interactive, where mutual support and success build the participants' confidence in their ability to manage their health and maintain active and fulfilling lives.

-Many older adults experience a fear of falling.
+1 in 4 adults over the age of 65 fall each year.
+Also, many older adults experience a fear of falling.
 People who develop this fear often limit their activities, which can result in physical weakness, making the risk of falling even greater.
 In fact, 1/3 to 1/2 of older adults acknowledge the fear of falling.A Matter of Balance: Managing Concerns About Falls

 - A Matter of Balance includes eight two-hour sessions for a small group led by a trained facilitator.
 This nationally recognized program was developed at the Royal Center at Boston University.

 - Designed to reduce the fear of falling and increase activity levels among older adults.

 - During the class, participants learn to 1) View falls as controllable, 2) set goals for increasing activity, 3) make changes to reduce fall risk at home, and 4) exercise to increase strength and balance.

 Powerful Tools for Caregivers

 - A six week workshop with sessions held once a week.

 - Family caregivers learn to improve self-care behaviors, management of emotions, self-efficacy and use of community resources.

 Other programs offered include: Walk with Ease, Tai Chi for Arthritis and Geri-Fit.

 Please note: Sites must already have an instructor trained to implement Tai Chi for Arthritis, Walk with Ease and Geri-Fit.